mahmoudessam820/Python-JavaScript-Programming-Exercises-/README.md

 ## Feedback

-If you have any feedback, please reach out to us at mahmoudelkaruony220@gmail.com 📧
+If you have any feedback, please reach out to me at mahmoudelkaruony220@gmail.com 📧